-This also meets admission standards, 1.1 iii SWE Education and Training Standards 2021.

-The ‘Group Discussion’ is observed by the interview panel which comprises of programme staff, key stakeholders including service user/co-educator/people with lived experience/a Practice Educators and or a Social Work Managers/Senior Social Workers 1.3 SWE Education and Training Standards 2021.
+The ‘Group Discussion’ is observed by the interview panel which comprises of programme staff, key stakeholders including service user/co-educator/people with lived experience/a Practice Educators and or a Social Work Managers/Senior Social Workers.
 Before the group discussion activity, all panel members receive a briefing and are provided with NESWA assessment documentation related to the activity.
 This ensures that the panel members have a clear understanding of the expectations and criteria for assessing the applicants.

 Once the group activity concludes, applicants are given instructions regarding the time and place of their subsequent one-to-one interview.
 After the group discussion activity, the panel members convene to discuss each applicant's contribution to the activity.
 They utilise the assessment outcome criteria provided in the NESWA documentation to evaluate and score each entrant.
 The assessment criteria include factors such as communication skills, critical thinking, teamwork, problem-solving, and other relevant competencies, (see the above table).